 - Direct your conversations by remembering the intent of your communication to initiate quality workplace relationships.

-For further reading about how you can be more effective with your internal comms efforts, we invite you to check out the following blog pieces:
+And for further reading about how you can be more effective with your internal comms efforts, we invite you to check out the following blog pieces: